runpod/docs/docs/runpodctl/overview.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+# RunPod CLI
-**RunPod CLI** (`runpodctl`) is a command-line interface tool designed to automate and manage GPU pods on [RunPod](https://runpod.io).

-This tool facilitates efficient interaction with RunPod's cloud computing platform, enabling you to execute code, transfer data, and manage computing resources seamlessly.
+**RunPod CLI** is an [open source](https://github.com/runpod/runpodctl) command-line interface tool that simplifies the management of GPU [Pods](/pods/overview) and [Serverless](/serverless/overview) endpoints on the RunPod platform.
+You can use RunPod CLI to execute code on Pods, deploy endpoints, transfer data, and manage computing resources efficiently.

-Every Pod deployed to RunPod comes with this CLI tool installed.

-### Purpose
+Every Pod you deploy comes preinstalled with the `runpodctl` command.
+You can also [install it locally](/runpodctl/install-runpodctl) to manage RunPod resources from your own machine.

+## Key capabilities

-The primary purpose of RunPod CLI is to provide you with a straightforward, command-line-based method to:
+RunPod CLI enables you to:

-- Automate the management of GPU and CPU pods.
+- Manage GPU and CPU Pods programmatically.
-- Execute code on these pods.
+- Execute commands and run code on Pods.
-- Transfer data between local systems and RunPod.
+- Transfer files and data between your local system and RunPod.
-- Leverage serverless computing capabilities.

-RunPod also contains a functionality that enables you to develop and deploy endpoints entirely on RunPod's infrastructure.

-That means you can get a worker up and running without knowing Docker or needing to structure handler code.
-This Dockerless workflow also streamlines the development process: you don't need to rebuild and push container images or edit your endpoint to use the new image each time you change your code.

-To get started, see [Managing Projects](/runpodctl/projects/manage-projects).
+- Develop and deploy Serverless endpoints using [RunPod projects](/runpodctl/projects/overview).

+## Streamline development with projects

+RunPod projects provide a Docker-free workflow that significantly simplifies endpoint development:

+- Create and deploy Serverless endpoints without prior experience with Docker.
+- Skip the container build-push-deploy cycle when making code changes.
+- Test changes in real time without rebuilding images.
+- Focus on your code while RunPod handles the infrastructure.

+See [Create your first project](/runpodctl/projects/get-started) for a step-by-step tutorial.

 ## Installation